Whether you’re looking for a scenic road trip stop, short walk, or half day hike, these Southern Alberta waterfalls are worth a visit!

 Troll Falls & Upper Falls, Kananaskis Valley

-Troll Falls is a lovely short hike, but there are even more waterfalls along Marmot Creek.
+Troll Falls is a lovely short hike, but there are even more waterfalls along Marmot Creek, including one that you can walk behind!
 Continue past Troll Falls on the marked trail to Upper Falls.
 Distance: 1.7 km to Troll Falls + 1 km to Upper Falls Elevation Gain: 150 m Accessible year round.

 Three Sisters Creek, Canmore